La Sportiva Wildcat

 See the Men's La Sportiva Wildcat See the Women's La Sportiva Wildcat

 A favorite among trail runners and thru-hikers for nearly a decade, the La Sportiva Wildcat balances a burly build with an approachable $110 price tag.
-However, after testing the shoe back-to-back in the Pacific Northwest against other competing models, I came away unimpressed.
+However, after testing the shoe back-to-back in the Pacific Northwest against other competing models, we came away unimpressed.
 In short, the Wildcat’s dated and heavy design, dramatic heel-to-toe drop, and poor traction on slippery trails fell notably short of more modern trail runners across almost all areas of testing—although it did perform reasonably well as a lightweight hiker.
-Below we break down the Wildcat’s traction, stability, comfort, weight, fit and sizing, and more.
-To see how it stacks up, see our articles on the best trail-running shoes and lightweight hiking shoes.
+Below we break down our experiences with the Wildcat.
+To see how it stacks up, see our articles on the best trail running shoes and best hiking shoes.

 Blurring the line between trail runner and lightweight hiking shoe, the La Sportiva Wildcat gripped most dry trail surfaces with ease.
 Whether I was running or hiking, the fairly aggressive outsole dug confidently into soft ground, and the widely spaced lugs did a decent job of keeping out mud.
 Even when the trail turned technical, the sticky FriXion rubber excelled at clinging to granite.
 All things considered, the La Sportiva Wildcat proved to be a capable companion in normal conditions.

-However, the Wildcat began to suffer when things turned wet (which is frequently does here in the Pacific Northwest).
-Traversing damp and moss-covered logs had me quickly wishing for my grippier Salomon Sense Ride 2, which has deeper lugs and a more versatile Contagrip outsole.
+However, the Wildcat began to suffer when things turned wet, which it frequently does here in the Pacific Northwest.
+Traversing damp and moss-covered logs had me quickly wishing for my grippier Salomon Sense Ride (since updated to the “4” model), which has deeper lugs and a more versatile Contagrip outsole.
 Running on wet roads was equally nerve-racking—I found myself tiptoeing over manhole covers and crosswalk paint to avoid slipping.
-In the end, I prefer a more well-rounded shoe (like the Sense Ride 2) for the varied terrain that I frequent on my runs.
+In the end, I prefer a more well-rounded shoe like the Sense Ride 4 for the varied terrain that I frequent on my runs.

 Put simply, the Wildcat left a lot to be desired in terms of stability for running.
-The flexible all-mesh upper, tall heel (29mm), and dramatic heel-to-toe drop (12mm) had me rolling ankles left and right, and the lack of stabilizing overlays allowed my feet to slide around in the shoe on off-camber sections of trail.
-To be sure, the Wildcat didn’t feel overly cumbersome or sloppy like the Altra Lone Peak 4 (its wide toe box left a lot of room for my feet to move), but it fell notably short of a nimble shoe like Salomon Sense Ride 2.
-Further, I found the Wildcat’s insole to be very flat—it provided little to no arch support, which only detracted from the shoe's overall stability (those with flat feet might feel differently).
-However, when I slowed my pace, the shoe felt noticeably more stable, and the thick heel paired nicely with the weight of a light pack.
-In other words, while the Wildcat underperformed as a trail runner, it pulled day-hiking duty quite well.
+The flexible all-mesh upper, tall heel (29mm), and dramatic heel-to-toe drop (12mm) led to far too many ankle rolls, and the lack of stabilizing overlays allowed my feet to slide around in the shoe on off-camber sections of trail.
+To be sure, the Wildcat didn’t feel overly cumbersome or sloppy, but it fell notably short of a nimble shoe like the Salomon Sense Ride 4.
+Additionally, I found the Wildcat’s insole to be very flat—it provided little in the way of arch support, which only detracted from the shoe's overall stability (those with flat feet might feel differently).
+However, when I slowed my pace, the shoe felt noticeably more stable and the thick heel paired nicely with the weight of a light pack.
+In other words, while the Wildcat underperformed as a trail runner, it did much better for day hiking.

 One of the first things I noticed when I slipped on the Wildcat for the first time was its thick heel and substantial (12mm) drop.
 While most of the industry has moved toward lower- and even zero-drop designs—which target midfoot and forefoot strikers—the Wildcat is aimed squarely at heel strikers.
 Personally, I didn’t like this shape, but it truly comes down to personal preference and comfort.
 The good news is that the generous cushioning did a great job of isolating my feet from sharp rocks and provided ample protection on mid-length runs.
-However, the rest of the shoe felt quite stiff for a trail runner.
-In fact, the Wildcat is less forgiving than all other models I’m currently testing, including the Brooks Cascadia 14, Salomon Sense Ride 2, Altra Lone Peak 4, Hoka One One Speedgoat 3, and Arc’teryx Norvan VT.
-In the end, I felt the Wildcat was just too much shoe for most runs.
+However, the rest of the shoe felt quite stiff for a trail runner, and in the end proved to be too much shoe for most runs.
+For those who want a more forgiving ride, we instead recommend cushier options like the Salomon Sense Ride 4 or Hoka One One Speedgoat 4.

-At a listed 24.7 ounces for a men’s pair, the La Sportiva Wildcat is among the heaviest trail-running shoes currently on the market.
-Competitors including the Brooks Cascadia 14 (21.4 oz.), Altra Lone Peak 4 (20.4 oz.), and La Sportiva’s own Bushido II (21 oz.) all come in notably lighter while still offering impressive overall performance.
-In fact, the Wildcat is closer in weight to some lightweight waterproof hiking shoes and boots, including the Vasque Breeze LT Mid GTX (27 oz.), Arc'teryx Aerios FL Mid GTX (26.1 oz.), and Salomon X Ultra 3 GTX (26.8 oz.).
-The Wildcat did manage to feel reasonably light underfoot, but I still prefer the options above for trail running or hiking.
+At a listed 1 pound 8.7 ounces for a men’s pair, the La Sportiva Wildcat is among the heaviest trail running shoes currently on the market.
+Competitors including the Brooks Cascadia 15 (1 lb.
+6 oz.), Altra Lone Peak 5 (1 lb.
+6.2 oz.), and La Sportiva’s own Bushido II (1 lb.
+5 oz.) all come in notably lighter while still offering impressive overall performance.
+In fact, the Wildcat is closer in weight to some lightweight waterproof hiking shoes and boots, including the Vasque Breeze LT Mid GTX (1 lb.
+11 oz..), Arc'teryx Aerios FL Mid GTX (1 lb.
+10 oz.), and Salomon X Ultra 3 GTX (1 lb.
+10.8 oz.).
+The Wildcat did manage to feel reasonably light underfoot, but I still prefer the options above for trail running and hiking.

-I ordered my usual size 9 in the La Sportiva Wildcat and found it to be a bit on the short side—it fit more like an 8.5 length-wise, so I recommend sizing up.
-The rest of the shoe had an average shape, although it’s slightly wide overall (especially compared to the Brooks Cascadia 14 that I had been testing with it).
+I ordered my usual size 9 in the La Sportiva Wildcat and found it to be a bit on the short side (it fit more like an 8.5 lengthwise, so I recommend sizing up).
+The rest of the shoe had an average shape, although it’s slightly wide overall.
 That said, the Wildcat did a nice job of holding my heel in place during ups and downs on the trail, and the toe box provided a good overall fit for my average feet.
 If your feet are on the wide side and you don't like the zero-drop shape of the Altra Lone Peak, the Wildcat might be a good match.

 Other Versions of the La Sportiva Wildcat